quocbahuynh/hoblemail-core/README.md

 # HobleMail SDK for Node.js

-SDK for developers using Hoble Mail.
+SDK for developers using HobleMail.

 Ship email with one call — no SMTP required.